-For many years, Joachim, Markus, Stefan, Thomas and I spend a long weekend together for hiking every year.
-After we were rather “flat” on the way, the choice for 2008 fell to Scotland.
-For a long time I wanted to bring the boys the beauties of the Highlands and above all my passion for the Munros.
-However, I was also clear that, unlike the previous hikes, I should and should have pointed out seriousness, weather conditions and conditional conditions.
-What should also be true of course.
-And since we still had a bed free and in my view Cord would fit well with the guys, we also gave him asylum for the 4 days in Scotland.
+For many years Joachim, Markus, Stefan, Thomas and I have been spending a long weekend together once a year for hiking.
+After having been rather “flat” so far, we chose Scotland for 2008.
+For quite some time I wanted to introduce the boys to the beauty of the Highlands and above all to my passion for the Munros.
+But it was also clear to me that, in contrast to the previous hikes, I should and had to explicitly point out seriousness, weather conditions and conditional conditions.
+Which, of course, should prove to be the case.
+And since we still had a bed available and in my opinion Cord would also fit well with the boys, we granted him asylum for the 4 days in Scotland.

-After we had flown the day before from Cologne to Edinburg, Cord came in Cologne from Berlin to come, followed first the journey to Kinlochleven.
-In Callander we bought food and drinks and then drove through the Rannoch Mor with obligatory photopause.
-The weather was fresh, but pleasant.
-As we approached Glen Coe, guarded majestically by the great shepherd, my hint “there we go up tomorrow” cried out rather disbelieving head shaking.
-In the Glen Coe itself we made another photopause.
-Afterwards we went directly to Kinlochleven, to the beautifully situated Garbh Bhein Cottage, which offers great views of the Mamores.
-Beer, fire and dinner were the successful end of the arrival day.
+After we had flown from Cologne to Edinburgh at the lecture, Cord arrived in Cologne coming from Berlin, followed first the trip to Kinlochleven.
+In Callander we bought food and drinks and then drove through Rannoch Mor with obligatory photo break.
+The weather was fresh but pleasant.
+As we approached Glen Coe, majestically guarded by the big shepherd, my hint “we’ll go up there tomorrow” caused a rather disbelieving shake of the head.
+In the Glen Coe itself we took another photo break.
+After that we went straight to Kinlochleven to move to the beautifully situated Garbh Bhein Cottage, which offers great views of the Mamores.
+Beer, fire and dinner were the successful conclusion to the arrival day.

-The next morning it became clear that my advice to the Scottish weather conditions and the urgent demands to take rain-proof clothes with me were not in vain.
-It was raining heavily, the visibility was severely limited and the motivation had dropped significantly.
-Here, however, it proved to be an advantage to have motivation artists and raincoasters.
-At 10 o’clock we were standing still in the parking lot near Altnafeadh, though still somewhat uncertain, but still fully […]
+The next morning it showed up that my reference to the Scottish weather conditions and the insistent requests to take rainproof clothes had not been in vain.
+It was raining heavily, visibility was severely restricted and motivation had dropped considerably.
+Here it showed up that it is of advantage to have motivation artists and rainignoranten thereby.
+At 10 o’clock we stood – still a bit insecure, but at least fully dressed and equipped – on the parking lot near Altnafeadh and started, defying the rain!